Licensing Guides

 Must file an application and submit appropriate fees.

 Must provide the board with evidence of having completed at least four years of practical experience as an apprentice AND proof of successfully passing the Iowa journeyperson examination for each trade discipline requested.
-Beginning January 1, 2010, the four years of practical experience required must be from an apprenticeship training program registered by the United States Department of Labor Office of Apprenticeship; OR
+Beginning January 1, 2010, the four years of practical experience required must be from an apprenticeship training program registered by the U.S. Department of Labor Office of Apprenticeship; OR

 Provide evidence that the applicant possesses a master level license in the same discipline from another jurisdiction.